pomponchik/instld/README.md

 The contents of the script will be executed in the same way as if you were running it through the `python script.py` command.
 However, if your program has imports of any packages other than the built-in ones, they will be installed automatically.
 Installed packages are automatically cleaned up when you exit the program, so they don't leave any garbage behind.

+### Special comment language

+When using script launch mode, you can specify additional parameters for each import inside your program.
+To do this, you need to write immediately after it (but always in the same line!) a comment that starts with "instld:", separating key and value pairs with commas.

-If the name of the imported module and the package name are different, you need to use a special explanatory comment.
-For example, this code imports the `f` function from the [`fazy`](https://github.com/pomponchik/fazy) library version `0.0.3`:
+As example, if the name of the imported module and the package name are different, this code imports the `f` function from the [`fazy`](https://github.com/pomponchik/fazy) library version `0.0.3`:

 ```python
 import f # instld: version 0.0.3, package fazy